 Meet the mastermind behind the little infinite Voices column and the poetry communities you love so much, Ashleigh Angel.

 What goes into managing a community of #instapoets?
 And selecting new poets to spotlight each week in the little infinite Voices column?
-I sat down with Ashleigh Angel to chat about what she looks for in an #instapoet for the little infinite Voices column, what’s surprised her the most about online poetry communities, and which poets are doing exceptionally good work
+I sat down with Ashleigh Angel to chat about what she looks for in an #instapoet for the little infinite Voices column, what’s surprised her the most about online poetry communities, and which poets are doing exceptionally good work these days.

 li: What about little infinite drew you to the brand?